We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Don’t add any oil to the pasta water.
+- Don’t add oil to the pasta water.
 Some cooks are under the false assumption that a glug of olive oil will keep the strands from clumping.
-But that’s nothing a good stir won’t solve, plus oil could leave your pasta too slick for saucing.
+But that’s nothing a good stir won’t solve, plus oil could leave your pasta too slick for the sauce to cling.

-- Don’t do a cold-water rinse on your pasta when it’s done cooking.
+- Don’t rinse your pasta when it’s done cooking.
 That washes away all the happy starches that bind it to the sauce.
-(And the delicious salty flavor!)

 Now that you’ve learned the classic method, we’re going to blow your mind with this new way of cooking pasta in a sauté pan with a small amount of water.
 It totally defies everything we’ve ever been taught!